 If you filed a claim for VA disability benefits, you may be asked to go to a (compensation and pension) C&P examination as part of the VA disability process.
 This is an important step toward getting the results you desire.
 The compensation and pension examination is going to provide the VA with a medical opinion.
 This medical opinion is evidence the VA uses to determine whether someone should be service connected and what their disability rating should be.
 Although C&P examinations (and independent medical examinations) may be inconvenient or frustrating, they are a necessary step to take in order to receive the disability benefits you’ve earned.

 One of the most common complaints we hear from veterans is that the C&P examination was inadequate, too short, or the VA doctor didn’t listen.
-At Berry Law Firm we have found that veterans who go to C&P examinations with a proactive mindset have a better experience than veterans who just show up without any preparation.
+At Berry Law we have found that veterans who go to C&P examinations with a proactive mindset have a better experience than veterans who just show up without any preparation.

 There are a few ways to prepare for your C&P examination: